csmiller/EMIRGE/README.txt

 At the moment, there is very little documentation aside from running:

-emirge --help
+emirge.py --help

-Once a run is completed, it is helpful to run emirge_rename_fasta.py on the final iterations directory, for example:
+Once an EMIRGE run is completed, run emirge_rename_fasta.py on the final iterations directory, for example:

 emirge_rename_fasta.py iter.40 > renamed.fasta